zeph-yr/XephGBT/README.md

 ### Become a Supporter!
 Verification is done offline.
 Please reach out to my creator Zephyr9125 on Discord or zephyr@xephai.com.
 She'll try to give access in ~24hrs 💎 Ping her again if she didn't see it.
-- If you're already one or were previously, thanks for being a part of our community.
+- If you already are one or have previously supported the author, thanks for being a part of our community.
 Send her a ping on Discord!
 - If you are new, thank you and it's nice to meet you!!
 And send her a ping!
 <p><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/menu_supporter_3_crop.png" height=360><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/menu_supporter_2_crop.png" height=360></p>